Araozu/thp-lang/CLI.md

-init			Initializes a new project in the current directory build, b		Builds the project fmt				Formats all files in the project watch			Starts compilation of the project in watch mode
+init			Initializes a new project in the current directory build, b		Builds the project fmt				Formats all files in the project watch, w		Starts compilation of the project in watch mode

 help, h			Print this message & exit